-MADISON, WI—The National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health, has awarded the University of Wisconsin School of Medicine and Public Health (SMPH) a seven-year, $70 million grant for their continuing work on the Inner-City Asthma Consortium (ICAC)—a nationwide clinical research network to evaluate and develop promising new immune-based treatments.
+MADISON – The National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health, has awarded the University of Wisconsin School of Medicine and Public Health (SMPH) a seven-year, $70 million grant for its continuing work on the Inner-City Asthma Consortium (ICAC) – a nationwide clinical research network to evaluate and develop promising new immune-based treatments.
 The goal of the work is to reduce the severity of asthma in inner-city children, and to lead research efforts into preventing this disease.

 The grant is the largest ever received by the UW SMPH, bringing the total amount of NIH funding for ICAC since 2002 to just over $190 million.

 According to the most recent estimates by the Centers for Disease Control and Prevention, there are more than 25 million people nationwide diagnosed with asthma, 7 million of whom are children.
-Since 2001, asthma in the United States has increased 2.9 percent each year and now costs the country approximately $56 billion annually, including costs for medical expenses, loss of work/school and premature death.
+Since 2001, asthma in the United States has increased 2.9 percent each year and now costs the country approximately $56 billion annually, including costs for medical expenses, loss of work and school, and premature death.

 “The only thing more staggering than the financial impacts of asthma are the health disparities that exist with this disease,” said Busse.
 “The truth is that you are more likely to suffer from asthma in this country if you are part of a minority, live in the inner city, have high social stress and are socioeconomically disadvantaged.
 Our research is crucial to reversing this health disparity and helping children, no matter where they live, manage the often-debilitating reality of asthma.”